Game-Dev-Baram-Chahine/student-at-ariel-game/README.md

 This repository represents the Student ar ariel game, this game is set 500 years in the future and the player is a student in ariel space university.

-_This Game is under development, for now you can play only the first 30 seconds of the game_
+_This Game is under development, for now you can play only the first few minutes of the game_

 ![Game Screenshot](https://github.com/Game-Dev-Baram-Chahine/student-at-ariel-game/blob/main/pics/home.png)
 [Play on itch.io](https://gamedevbc.itch.io/studentariel-spaceuniversity)